 Guidelines and rules for the Presentation of the Action Plan and scoring guidelines for Virginia participants will be posted on the program website in advance of the Virginia state bowl.
-Scoring will follow the 2014-15 International Conference guidelines.
+Scoring will follow the 2019-20 International Conference guidelines.

 The presentation competition is scored independently of the team competition.
 However, in order to be considered for a finalist prize in the team competition, a team must have participated in the Action Plan competition.
+Adult teams are not required to present a Presentation of the Action Plan at the State Bowl.